 One Key To Motivating & Inspiring Your Team: Appreciation

-Appreciation isn’t about giving compliments, gift cards or trophies.
-It’s not about recognition, rewards, kudos or “atta boys.”
-While these are certainly actions that can boost morale and egos, they are superficial.
+Appreciation isn’t about giving compliments, gift cards, or trophies.
+It’s not about recognition, rewards, kudos, or “atta boys.”
+While these actions can boost morale and egos, they are superficial.
 They’re the easy way out.

 True appreciation requires an uncommon kind of thoughtfulness.
-It requires entering another’s world, experiencing it and then mirroring back to that person what you’ve seen.
-It’s about sharing the difference that a person’s unique contribution has had on you.
+It requires entering another’s world, experiencing it, and then mirroring back to that person what you’ve seen.
+It’s about sharing the difference that a person’s unique contribution has made in you.

 Appreciation isn’t just warm and fuzzy; it has measurable health benefits, including reducing stress and rewiring the brain.
 When you express appreciation and receive the same, your brain releases dopamine and serotonin, the two crucial neurotransmitters responsible for your emotions.
 They enhance your mood immediately, making you happy from the inside.
 They’re what make you feel “good.”

-People who feel valued also experience higher levels of self-esteem and confidence, which increases their satisfaction, motivation and engagement with their work.
-And because they feel valued and happier, they develop stronger relationships with the people they work with.
+People who feel valued also experience higher self-esteem and confidence, which increases their satisfaction, motivation, and engagement with their work.
+And because they feel valued and happier, they develop stronger relationships with their coworkers.

 Here’s how Dr. Glen Fox, a neuroscientist at USC, explains it in his article, “What Can the Brain Reveal about Gratitude?”